 Diet for the acute period

 What can you eat after a heart attack?
-In the first week after a heart attack, in the acute period, the basis of nutrition is made up of liquid and semi-liquid, crushed and mashed dishes.
-Allowed: steamed meatballs or cutlets from veal, chicken or fish fillets, viscous cereals, milk and fermented milk products, steam omelet, mashed soups, vegetable stew, fruit and berry compotes, jelly, fruit drinks, rosehip decoction.
-The daily calorie content is 1100-1300 kcal.
+In the first week after a heart attack, in the acute period, the basis of nutrition consists of liquid and semi-liquid, crushed and pureed foods.
+Allowed: steamed meatballs or cutlets from veal, chicken or fish fillet, viscous porridges, milk and fermented milk products, steamed omelettes, pureed soups, vegetable stew, fruit and berry compotes, jelly, fruit drinks, rosehip decoction.
+Daily calorie content is 1100–1300 kcal.

 Diet for the subacute period

-In the second phase, which lasts two to three weeks, the diet becomes less restrictive.
-Dishes do not need to be chopped.
-The diet should contain fresh and cooked vegetables, easily digestible meat, eggs, dairy products, cereals, bran bread, vegetable and butter, dried fruits.
-The daily calorie content is 1600-1800 kcal.
+In the second stage, which lasts two to three weeks, the diet becomes less strict.
+Dishes do not have to be chopped.
+The diet should contain fresh and cooked vegetables, easily digestible meat, eggs, dairy products, cereals, bran bread, vegetable and butter, and dried fruits.
+Daily calorie content is 1600–1800 kcal.

-The scarring phase begins around the fourth week after a heart attack and lasts 2 to 6 months.
-At this time, the cardiovascular system adapts to new conditions of functioning.
-An easily digestible balanced diet enriched with potassium is recommended.
-Potassium helps to remove excess water from the body, helps to eliminate edema, is necessary for the normal functioning of blood vessels, capillaries, heart muscle.
+The scarring stage begins around the fourth week after a heart attack and lasts from 2 to 6 months.
+At this time, the cardiovascular system adapts to new operating conditions.
+An easily digestible, balanced diet enriched with potassium is recommended.
+Potassium helps remove excess water from the body, helps eliminate swelling, and is necessary for the normal functioning of blood vessels, capillaries, and heart muscle.
 They are rich in dried fruits (dried apricots, raisins, prunes, etc.), fresh vegetables and fruits, dairy products and fish.
-It is allowed to consume up to 5 g of salt per day.
-Daily calorie intake is usually recommended for a given gender, age and occupation.
+You are allowed to consume up to 5 g of salt per day.
+Daily caloric intake is usually recommended for a given gender, age and type of activity.

-All dishes should be prepared using dietary methods: boiling, stewing, baking, steaming.
-In the late rehabilitation period grilling is allowed.
-Fried foods should be discarded.
+All dishes must be prepared using dietary methods: boiling, stewing, baking, steaming.
+In the late rehabilitation period Grilling is allowed.
+Fried foods should be avoided.

 • lean meat - veal, chicken, turkey, rabbit;

-• fish (especially fish of the northern seas, rich in polyunsaturated fatty acids);
+• fish (especially fish from the northern seas, rich in polyunsaturated fatty acids);

-• dairy products - milk, yogurt, fermented baked milk, kefir, cottage cheese, cheese;
+• dairy products - milk, curdled milk, fermented baked milk, kefir, cottage cheese, cheese;

 • eggs;